 The Road Haulage Association (RHA) is the only trade association dedicated to the UK road transport industry.
 With 7,000 members and a total truck fleet of 100,000 vehicles, the RHA campaigns for the logistics industry with governmental bodies.
 The RHA lobbies for change and support its members with a range of benefits.
 The RHA offers shop products, training, legal services and insurance to its members at the best possible rates.
 With 85% of everything bought or sold in the economy travelling on the back of a truck, the RHA keeps the UK economy moving.
 The RHA campaigns for better facilities for trucks and drivers, improved road building, safer roads, and the RHA is doing its bit to improve the environment too.
 The RHA is fully committed to safer, cleaner diesel vehicles.
 All operators regardless of their size are welcome to join the RHA and, because operators are too busy running a business, the RHA fights, lobbies, and campaigns for operators’ interests.
 To find out more about the RHA, please visit the RHA website.

-The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the group claim.
-Backhouse Jones has brought in expert competition law specialists from Exchange Chambers and Brick Court to advise on the claim.
+The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the collective claim.
+Backhouse Jones has brought in the law firm Addleshaw Goddard, which has considerable experience of large-scale and complex multi-party litigation (including competition law cases), as well as expert competition law specialists from Exchange Chambers and Brick Court, to advise on the claim.
 The legal team have worked on competition matters for organisations such as the FIA (regulatory body for Formula 1), FIFA, Google, GSK, Samsung, Sky, and UEFA.
 For more details on the RHA’s legal team, please read this document.

 The RHA has chosen a leading economic consultancy (Cornerstone Research) to assist with assessing the amount of compensation owed to operators because of the cartel.